Hello, my name is

 Publications

-Tagnoo: Enabling Smart Room-Scale Environments with RFID-Augmented Plywood (CHI 2024)
+Tagnoo: Enabling Smart Room-Scale Environments with RFID-Augmented Plywood

 Yuning Su, Tingyu Zhang, Jiuen Feng, Yonghao Shi, Xing-Dong Yang, Te-Yen Wu